 In July - August, you have the possibility of going one way by boat and returning on foot by the towpath, in one direction or the other.

-You will find this "Croisière Rando" at Saint-Cirq Lapopie cruises.
+You will find this "Croisière Rando" at the cruises of Saint-Cirq Lapopie.

 A bit of history along the way